Get A Free Legal Consultation

-James represents clients throughout the nation and regularly travels to meet with them whereever they live.
+James represents clients throughout the nation and regularly travels to meet with them wherever they live.
 Since starting at the firm in 2009, he has helped guide hundreds of individuals and families through the mesothelioma litigation process and has helped recover millions of dollars in verdicts and settlements on their behalf.

 “People become quite emotional when they’re telling me how mesothelioma has affected their lives.
-Every meso client has been uniquely impacted by this terrible disease,” James said.
+Every mesothelioma client has been uniquely impacted by this terrible disease,” James said.
 “My clients invite me into their homes during the most intimate and vulnerable times of their lives.
 I take personal pride in our firm’s collective efforts to hold the responsible entities accountable for negligently exposing our clients to asbestos.”

 James earned his law degree from the Thomas M. Cooley Law School in Lansing, Michigan.
 He earned his undergraduate degree from the University of Missouri, Columbia in personal finance.
 He is admitted to practice in Missouri and Illinois.

 “Representing people diagnosed with mesothelioma is a humbling experience,” James said.
 “It is easy to get caught up in the busyness of our own lives and take your health for granted.
 I am continually inspired and motivated by my clients’ courage as they struggle to stay positive and be strong for their families.”